You are currently viewing Dryel 101: Introduction to At-Home Dry Cleaning

 Pro tip: Hang the used Dryel cloth into your closet for a fresh scent.

-white blazer before dry cleaning Anne Klein white blazer before
+collage of white blazer before and after DIY dry cleaning

 The Dryel Starter Kit is about $9.99 and good for up to 20 pieces.
 The refill has the same price and is good for up to 40 pieces.
 Let’s assume that you clean five items at a time.
 In this case, your DIY clothes care costs are about a quarter (25 US cents) plus one fifth of the electricity used by the dryer per piece.
-Even with the expensive electricity in Alaska it’s not much.
-Together these costs are much less than the typical $15 at the dry cleaner’s plus the gasoline costs going there twice.
-In my case, it would be driving 12 miles (19 km) – round trip.
-The bigger the car, the more expensive is the trip to the dry cleaner. 😉
+Together these costs are much less than at a dry cleaning business.

-Stylist tip: Dryel also has a dry cleaning pen that you can carry around in your purse.
+Tip: Dryel also has a dry cleaning pen that you can carry around in your purse.

 Dryel starter kit, refill, and dry cleaning pen

-Dryel starter kit, refill and clothes cleaning pen
+Dryel starter kit, refill and clothes cleaning pen.

-Dryel At-Home Dry Cleaning in a Nutshell
+</aDryel At-Home Dry Cleaning in a Nutshell

 When you also get frustrated when the dry-cleaning costs of your favorite blazer exceed the price you paid for the blazer?
 Then Dryel may be a solution for your problem.
 The Refill Kit permits you to be your own dry-cleaner and it works!

-If your friends are into DIY please tweet them You may be interested in this Dryel 101: How to be your own dry cleaner. #iDryel #DIY Click To Tweet
+If your friends are into DIY and/or saving, please share this “Dryel 101: How to be your own dry cleaner tutorial”.

 Don’t let your outfit be a random thing.
 Wear the right look in every situation by looking up what to wear when in How to Dress for Success in Midlife.
 Buy the book now.